- As at 30 June 2015, more than 1.34 million income units received Commonwealth Rent Assistance (CRA), receiving a median fortnightly payment of $128.

 - only 19% reported employee cash income as a source of income.

-In 2013–14, almost 3 in 5 (60% of) households receiving PRA were households in Major cities, with 24% in Inner regional areas, 15% in Outer regional areas and less than 2% in Remote and Very remote areas.
+In 2014–15, 3 in 5 (60%) of households receiving PRA were households in Major cities, with 23% in Inner regional areas, 15% in Outer regional areas and around 2% in Remote and Very remote areas.

-In 2013–14, some households received multiple types of assistance.
-Bond loans were the most common type of PRA, assisting 81,200 households, followed by rental grants, subsidies and relief (37,500).
+Some households received multiple types of assistance during the 2014–15 year.
+Bond loans were the most common type of PRA, assisting 81,000 households, followed by rental grants, subsidies and relief (almost 38,100).

 There are two main types of government housing assistance available to home buyers:

-- First Home Owner Grant (FHOG), a national scheme funded by the states and territories.
+- First Home Owner Grant (FHOG), a scheme funded by the states and territories.

 - Home Purchase Assistance (HPA), administered by states and territories.